Pivot Cycles – Shuttle

 - A Specialized Turbo weighs about 45 lbs.

 The short answer is “maybe”?
-We sell Bionx kits that can be added to most bicycles, and we have access to other options as well.
+Various companies offer kits that can be added to most bicycles.
 Some bikes, because of the way that their wheels mount and other limiting factors, may not be able to accept an e-bike kit.
+As we see more available options for ebikes, it is becoming an increasingly better proposition to get a complete ebike rather than converting your existing bike.
 Please visit us for details and to make a determination as to whether we can upgrade your bike or not.

 - Average battery life depends on use and conditions.
 Even with proper care, rechargeable batteries do not last forever.
 Li-Ion batteries will last about 700+ cycles before losing significant capacity.
 A partial charge/discharge counts fractionally against those numbers; running the battery down halfway then recharging it completely uses up one half of a charge cycle.